sethworks/FineFormat/docs/en-us/Format-Fine.md

 TcpWindowSize                :
 ```

-Get only the properties that have numeric values.
+Get only the properties that have values of numeric types (Int, Double, etc.).

-### Example 7: Properties that have textual values
+### Example 4: Properties that have values of symbolic types
 ```powershell
 Get-CimInstance -ClassName Win32_NetworkAdapterConfiguration -Filter "Index=10" | ff -SymbolicTypes
 ```